mariakovaleva/TrumpyCat/README.md

-The idea of the project is to analyse political speeches to identify specific emotions prevalent to the year.
+The idea of the project is to analyse political speeches to identify specific emotions prevalent to any given year.